DinGo21/tolls_and_vehicles/README.md

 }
 ```

-* To make a vehicle go through a toll, use the the __/vehicles/{vehicleId}/tolls/{tollId}__ endpoint, adding the id for each corresponding element, for example:
+* To make a vehicle go through a toll, use the __/vehicles/{vehicleId}/tolls/{tollId}__ endpoint, adding the id for each corresponding element, for example:

 ```
 http://127.0.0.1:8000/api/vehicles/1/tolls/1